Neural correlates of consciousness: Forward versus feedback projections

 Conversely, conscious perception is believed to require more sustained, reverberatory neural activity, most likely via global feedback from frontal regions of neocortex back to sensory cortical areas that builds up over time until it exceeds a critical threshold.
 At this point, the sustained neural activity rapidly propagates to parietal, prefrontal and anterior cingulate cortical regions, thalamus, claustrum and related structures that support short-term memory, multi-modality integration, planning, speech, and other processes intimately related to consciousness.
 Competition prevents more than one or a very small number of percepts to be simultaneously and actively represented.
 This is the core hypothesis of the global workspace theory of consciousness.
+A recently proposed functional framework posits a further possibility – that incipient activity in the brain’s language output channel is internally detected, via neural reuse, in the input channel, resulting in the activation of the same cybernetic proxy configurations potentially being expressed, thus producing an iterative loop.

 In brief, while rapid but transient neural activity in the thalamo-cortical system can mediate complex behavior without conscious sensation, it is surmised that consciousness requires sustained but well-organized neural activity dependent on long-range cortico-cortical feedback.